Purpose

 Scheduling functionality exists without Calendar, but the Calendar add-on provides visual calendar interface and enhanced features.

-| TRUE Field Access | Yes - schedules appear in Schedules button | Yes - same functionality |
+| TRUE Field Access | Schedules appear in the field user's Schedules button in TRUE Field. |

-| Status Colors | No color coding | Color-coded status display |
+| Status Colors | Color-coded status display (the base Schedule module has no color coding). |

 When Calendar Add-On is Worth It: